Skip to main content

 Watch the overview

-- Equations — compute results using formulas, functions, and conditional logic
+2. Equations: compute results using formulas, functions, and conditional logic (Equation Functions covers the full reference)

 Why teams use it